Find a Cheaper Electricity Provider and Save Money in 2025!

 • No SEAI Grant Available

 Although you can get an SEAI grant for photovoltaic solar panels, there’s no such option for a solar power battery meaning you’ll most likely need to fund the battery yourself.
-However, you can always use what the grant gives you back to discount the price of a solar panel battery.

 The services and products mentioned on this website may only represent a small selection of the options available to you.
 Selectra encourages you to carry out your own research and seek advice if necessary before making any decisions.
 We may receive commission from selected partner providers on sales of some products and/or services mentioned within this website.
 Our website is free to use, and the commission we receive does not affect our opinion or the information we provide.